Perpetual Adoration – The Chapel of the Annunciation

 Adoration Chapel Notice

-The Blessed Sacrament has been reposed for the summer months, and will be exposed again on Wednesday, September 6, 2017 following the 9:00am Mass.
+The Blessed Sacrament will be reposed from the chapel on June 30, 2017 after the 9:00 AM Mass.
+Exposition of the Blessed Sacrament will resume on Wednesday, September 6, 2017 after the 9am Mass.
 Committed adorers need not fulfill their hours during this time, but all are invited to pray with reverence in the chapel.

 Adoration Chapel Retreat

 Because it has been difficult to maintain committed adores between 12 midnight and 6 AM on Friday nights and Saturday nights, we have begun a program of weekend retreats.
 We are asking that all adorers, committed and casual, to consider making a 6 hour retreat in the presence of the Lord once a year on a Friday night or Saturday.
 It is an opportunity to experience a grace-filled period of spiritual reflection and refreshment.
 For more information phone Tom Gleeson at 613-225-4350 or email at StMauriceAdoration@gmail.com.

 Quality time.
 Imagine being able to spend more quality time with your loved ones.
 Spending a whole day or evening with someone.
 Just the two of you, with no interruptions or distractions, in a “space” where you can really tune into each other.
 So much better than just touching base over breakfast or catching up over a quick coffee.
 Quality time is such a treat!
 Such a blessing!!